KasparEtter/ef1p/pages/email/email.md

 With full disk access enabled, you can find the message with a particular number with `find ~/Library/Mail/ -name '1234.*emlx'`.
-If you need to convert `.emlx` files back to `.eml` files, for example to migrate them to a different mail client or email service provider, you may want to have a look at [this project](https://github.com/qqilihq/partial-emlx-converter).
+If you need to convert `.emlx` files back to `.eml` files, for example to migrate them to a different mail client or mailbox provider, you may want to have a look at [this project](https://github.com/qqilihq/partial-emlx-converter).

 </details>